top of page

 The Concept Behind Echoes

-“Echoes” is an immersive environment designed to raise awareness and foster acceptance of neurodivergent spatial experiences, creating meaningful connections between art, technology, and human perception.
-For autistic individuals, sensory input profoundly shapes how they interact with the world, making physical environments critical to their well-being.
-The concept of disability is constructed not just at the site of the body but also in multiscalar architectural operations, in the spaces that mediate between us and our desires.
+“Echoes” is an immersive environment designed to raise awareness and foster acceptance of neurodivergent spatial experiences.
+It creates meaningful connections between art, technology, and human perception.
+For autistic individuals, sensory input profoundly shapes how they interact with the world.
+This makes physical environments critical to their well-being.
+The concept of disability is constructed not just at the site of the body but also in multiscalar architectural operations.
+These are the spaces that mediate between us and our desires.
 Spatial access remains consequential to agency, empowerment, and self-possession.

 “Echoes” invites participants to engage their own bodies and senses to empathize with the emotional experiences of others.
-It is a safe space with responsive light and sound events that support self-regulation; a site of bodily and perceptual affirmation.
-The work highlights the capacity of built environments and physical space to influence embodied, multi-sensory experiences, and their impact on neurodivergent and autistic individuals, but ultimately on everyone.
+It is a safe space with responsive light and sound events that support self-regulation.
+This site affirms bodily and perceptual experiences.
+The work highlights how built environments and physical space influence embodied, multi-sensory experiences.
+This impact is significant for neurodivergent and autistic individuals, but ultimately affects everyone.

 Exhibition space during ReSilence opening at BASE Milan